Simple Mechanisms for Agents with Non-linear Utilities: Preliminaries

 \Cref{fact:concave} holds because the space of mechanisms is closed under convex combination.
 We also study mechanisms based on simple per-unit posted posting. \begin{definition} Posting \emph{per-unit price} $\price$ is offering a menu $\{(\alloc, \alloc\cdot\price): \alloc \in [0,1]\}$ to the agent.
 A budgeted agent with value $\val$ and budget $\budget$ given \emph{per-unit price} $\price$ will purchase the lottery $\alloc = \min\{1, \sfrac{\budget}{\price}\}$ if $\val \geq \price$, and purchase the lottery $\alloc = 0$ otherwise. \end{definition}

-\begin{definition} The \emph{market clearing price $\marketclearing$} for the ex ante constraint $\quant$ is the per-unit price such that the item is sold with probability $\quant$. \end{definition}
+\begin{definition} The \emph{market clearing price $\marketclearing$} for the ex ante constraint $\quant$ is the per-unit price such that the item is sold with probability $\quant$ in expectation over the type distribution and the probabilities of the selected lottery.\footnote{For a fixed ex ante probability $\quant$, the market clearing price $\marketclearing$ may not be unique.
+In this case, we restrict to the market clearing price with the highest payoff.} \end{definition}

-\begin{definition} Given ex ante constraint $\quant$, the \emph{price-posting payoff curve} $\cumpayoff(\quant)$ is a mapping from quantile $\quant$ to the optimal price-posting payoff for the single agent problem, i.e., the optimal payoff of the price posting mechanism which sells the item with probability $\quant$ in expectation over the type distribution and the probabilities of the selected lottery. \end{definition}
+\begin{definition} Given ex ante probability $\quant$, the \emph{price-posting payoff curve} $\cumpayoff(\quant)$ is a mapping from $\quant$ to the optimal price-posting payoff for the single agent problem, i.e., the payoff of posting market clearing price $\marketclearing$. \end{definition}

-Price-posting payoff curves are not generally concave, we can iron it to get the concave hull of the price-posting payoff curves. \begin{definition} The ironed price-posting payoff curve $\payoffHull$ is the concave hull of the price-posting payoff curve $\cumpayoff$. \end{definition} Next we review the relation between the optimal revenue curves and the concave hull of the price-posting revenue curves for agents with linear utilities.
+Price-posting payoff curves are not generally concave, we can iron it to get the concave hull of the price-posting payoff curves. \begin{definition} The ironed price-posting payoff curve $\payoffHull$ is the concave hull of the price-posting payoff curve $\cumpayoff$.\footnote{By definition, for every ex ante probability $\quant$, $\payoffHull(\quant)$ is the optimal payoff from posting a (possibly randomized) per-unit price such that the item is sold with probability $\quant$.} \end{definition}

+Next we review the relation between the optimal revenue curves and the concave hull of the price-posting revenue curves for agents with linear utilities.

 \begin{lemma}[\citealp{BR-89}] The optimal revenue curve $\revcurve$ of a linear agent is equal to her ironed price-posting revenue curve $\concaveHull$. \end{lemma}

 A similar result holds for the welfare curve.
 Note that the price-posting welfare curve is always concave for agents with linear utility.